-At its most basic, sexual harassment is all about behaviors that are “unwanted.”
-This includes unwanted touching and comments.
-Often, sexual harassment is seen as something that men do to women, however, that’s not always the case.
-A harasser can be of either sex and harass someone of either sex.
+At its most basic, sexual harassment is all about behaviors that are considered “unwanted.”
+This includes unwanted touching and comments made verbally or through text.
+You might think that sexual harassment is something men do to women, but people of all genders are capable of harassing another person of any gender.

 The US Equal Opportunity Employment Commission defines sexual harassment as:

 “Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment when submission to or rejection of this conduct explicitly or implicitly affects an individual’s employment, unreasonably interferes with an individual’s work performance or creates an intimidating, hostile or offensive work environment.”